Tejas-Hucche/tejas-projects/README.md

 # tejas-projects
-This is my first git repository
+This is my first git repository.
+Author - Tejas Hucche